Make you home pet friendly without sacrificing style

-Pet ownership in the U.S. has more than tripled since the 1970s, according to The Humane Society.
-By 2012, 164 million people owned pets with numbers rising.
-And, according to American Pet Products Association, an estimated $58.51 billion will be spent on pet products in 2014.
+Pet ownership in the U.S. is very popular, and the numbers are rising, making it a very pet friendly nation.
+According to the ASPCA, people in the U.S. own approximately 78 million dogs and 85.8 million cats.
+And, according to American Pet Products Association, an astounding $123.6 billion was spent on pet products in 2021.
 Pets are a member of your household and need their own space to play and sleep.
 But, you don’t have to compromise your aesthetically pleasing home to create a pet-friendly haven.
 Here are a few ways to keep your pet happy and safe while still keeping your signature style.

 Most people buy a new home or adopt a pet without much thought as to how to make a safe and comfortable environment.
 For instance, putting a dog door with access to a busy street is a recipe for disaster and heartache.
 Hazardous substances like home cleaners also should be put in locked cabinets or completely out of reach of climbing cats and curious pups.
 Remember many plants and flowers are toxic to pets, even in small doses.
 Keep lilies and tulips out of your home.